data-dot-all/dataall/pages/deploy/deploy_aws.md

 pip install git-remote-codecommit
 ```

-## 3. Mirror the code to a CodeCommit repository
+## 3. Mirror the code to a CodeCommit or CodeStar Connections repository
+### Using CodeCommit:
 Assuming AWS tooling account Administrator credentials, create an AWS CodeCommit repository, mirror the data.all code
 and push your changes:
 Run the following to check your credentials: